Fire Alarm Categories-Guide to BS5839

-Businesses that fall into grades A to C usually have to have fire detection and alarm systems comprising multiple technologies, such as heat detectors, fire alarms and sounders, and indicating equipment.
+Businesses in grades A to C typically require fire detection and alarm systems that incorporate multiple technologies, such as heat detectors, fire alarms and sounders, and indicating equipment.
+Grade A systems should have a control system that complies with BS5839 Part 1 or Part 6.

 Fire alarm categories explained

+Fire alarm system categories and grades are different.
+Categories capture the level of protection that a system provides according to the recommendations of the BS5839 British Standards documents.
 In total there are eight categories that apply to commercial properties, split up into manual systems (where staff must physically activate the alarm), automatic systems for the protection of life, and automatic systems for the protection of property.
+Businesses can usually determine which category of system they need by conducting a thorough fire risk assessment.
+For instance, businesses with high-risk areas such as boiler rooms, machinery depots and plant rooms often require the most comprehensive Fire alarm systems.

 Category M – Manual fire alarm system